Alexandra Schmitz · Art de l’Anglage · Les Brenets

 See precisely.

-Binocular microscopes, a high-definition camera and a 4K screen make the component readable in real time: pressure, trajectory, reflection, width and reworking areas become visible as the gesture happens.
+Microscopes, high-definition camera and 4K screen allow the component to be read live: pressure, path, reflection, width and retouching areas become visible at the very moment the gesture happens.
+The gesture remains traditional; observation becomes more precise.

 Hold and adapt.